braunsonm/large-primes/README.md

     than it is to calculate the Ballie-PSW.
 This way we can try as many numbers as possible before wasting time on Miller-Rabin.
     - We check to ensure our number is odd before beginning our call to GMP
 - Spark collects all the standard output from each application after they close (as long as it's a zero exit code) and checks for any executors that report a probable prime.
-If one is found, end the application
+If one is found, we write out the time taken and write the prime value to our share with the final `primes.txt`, each found prime (if multiple) is separated by a newline character.
 - Otherwise we repeat.
 Creating a new Spark stage.

 Run the automated script: